Converg3nce/matic-docs/docs/develop/oracles/chainlink.md

 In this simple tutorial, you'll get an overview of how to use chainlink oracle in your smart contracts.

 - We'll fetch Ether Price in USD from [here](https://min-api.cryptocompare.com/data/price?fsym=ETH&tsyms=USD)
-- You'll require to extend [ChainlinkClient.sol](https://github.com/smartcontractkit/chainlink/blob/develop/evm-contracts/src/v0.6/ChainlinkClient.sol) in your smart contract.
+- You'll require to extend [ChainlinkClient.sol](https://github.com/smartcontractkit/chainlink/blob/develop/evm-contracts/src/v0.6/ChainlinkClient.sol) in your smart contract which will be called as the **consumer contract** as your contract will be making the oracle requests and consuming the responses.
 So, lets go to Remix and paste below code into editor.

 ```javascript
 pragma solidity ^0.6.0;